Diagnostic Foot Ultrasound

-Book Your Ultrasound Appointment for £50.00 (includes Podiatry Consultation)
+Book Your Diagnostic Ultrasound Appointment for £50.00 (includes Podiatry Consultation)

 Ultrasound is an imaging method which uses high-frequency sound waves to accurately produce images of structures within the body.
 It is most commonly used when viewing a foetus during pregnancy, but it is also used throughout medicine to investigate and identify a wide variety of diseases and conditions.